Sign up to our Newsletter

 If you considered going to law school later on in your undergrad or as a mature student, this could also be a great time to take some additional courses to boost your GPA, gather law school application requirements, and prepare for law school

-Now that we’ve gone over law school requirements, some essential considerations to make before applying, and the pros and cons of going to law school, we’ll go over some frequently asked questions to answer the question: is law school worth it?
+Now that we’ve gone over law school requirements, some essential considerations to make before applying, and the pros and cons of going to law school, we’ll go over some frequently asked questions about law school.

-However, if things like a huge financial investment, time commitment, and day-to-day obligations are huge factors influencing your hesitation to attend law school, it may be best to hold off or reconsider your options.
+However, if factors like a huge financial investment, time commitment, and day-to-day obligations are major factors influencing your hesitation to attend law school, it may be best to hold off or reconsider your options.

 2. What Is the Value of Law School in the Workplace?